speedbird2740/Omni/docs/files/backend/config_framework.md

 ### listener(port: int) -> Listener
-Returns a multiplrocessing.Listener object (shortcut without having to give an address and authkey)
+Returns a multiprocessing.Listener object (shortcut without having to give an address and authkey)

 `port` must be a valid network port number.